bmkramer/COVID19-PMC-collections/README.md

 It will remain to be seen whether publishers will indeed request removal of articles from PMC in the future, e.g. after the WHO declares the pandemic to be over (e.g. Springer Nature) and/or after the publishers themselves decide to close their COVID-19-related resource initiatives (e.g. Elsevier).

-One final question is whether there is **precedence of content being made available through PMC on a temporary basis**, and what this means for the status of open access articles made available through PMC, e.g. in assessing types and levels of open access over time.
+One final question is whether there is **precedence of content being made available through PMC on a temporary basis**, and what this means for the status of open access articles ma/de available through PMC, e.g. in assessing types and levels of open access over time.